DWI License Suspension in New Jersey

-Getting Your License Back After It Has Been Suspended for a DWI Violation
+Get Your License Back After It Has Been Suspended for a DWI Violation in New Jersey

 Although license suspensions are ordered by the municipal court judge in a DWI case, the NJ Motor Vehicle Commission (MVC) is in charge of administering the suspensions.
 When the period of suspension is over, you will need to apply to the MVC for reinstatement of your license.

 Keep in mind that reinstatement of your license is not guaranteed.
 You will likely have to complete alcohol education classes at the Intoxicated Driver Resource Center (IDRC) prior to applying for reinstatement.
 Additionally, you may need to perform community service, pay all court-imposed fines, install ignition interlock devices on your vehicles if required by the court, and pay MVC surcharges.

-Contact an Experienced Clifton DWI Defense Attorney Who Will Protect Your License
+Contact an Experienced Union Township DWI Defense Lawyer Who Will Protect Your License

 If you lose your driver’s license, you could struggle to maintain your employment.
 Perhaps public transportation to and from your place of work isn’t convenient.
 Moreover, it could be embarrassing to have to explain to your boss and co-workers why you no longer have a valid driver’s license.
 Even relatively mundane tasks like picking up your kids from soccer practice or going to the grocery store could become arduous because you can’t legally operate a motor vehicle.

 Do not let a DWI charge ruin your life.
 If you have been charged with Driving While Intoxicated in Edison, Clifton, Rahway, or anywhere else in New Jersey, it is imperative that you speak with a qualified DWI defense attorney immediately.
 Andrew Calcagno is available 24/7 to discuss your case and help you explore all of your legal options.
 Contact Mr. Calcagno now to schedule a free initial consultation at one of our offices in Westfield, Cranford, Newark, Clifton, or Red Bank.